-"You must direct Aharon and his sons to guard their priesthood.
-Any non-priest who approaches will be put to death."
+"You shall appoint Aharon and his sons, and they shall safeguard their priesthood.
+Any non-priest who approaches shall die."
 (3:10)

 The Torah makes it clear that different people - and different groups of people - have different tasks.
 Divine providence has arranged for each of us to be born with a particular spiritual identity suitable for our destined spiritual task; it is therefore crucial for each of us to acknowledge that spiritual identity and live our lives accordingly.
 One person's path to holiness can be another person's death - spiritual and physical.